alpha-yadav/DSA/readme.md

 For sparse graphs, adjacency lists are generally a better choice due to their better space efficiency.
 Other representations like incidence matrices also exist but are less commonly used.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of vertices (also called nodes or points) and edges (also called lines or arcs) that connect pairs of vertices.
+These seemingly simple structures have surprisingly broad applications across numerous fields.

+Here's a breakdown of introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A graph G is an ordered pair (V, E), where V is a set of vertices (nodes) and E is a set of edges, where each edge connects two vertices.
+* **Vertices (Nodes):**  The points or objects in the graph.
+Often represented by circles or dots.
+* **Edges:** The connections between vertices.
+They can be directed (having a direction, like a one-way street) or undirected (having no direction, like a two-way street).
+* **Directed Graph (Digraph):** A graph where edges have a direction.
+An edge from vertex u to vertex v is often denoted as (u,v).
+* **Undirected Graph:** A graph where edges have no direction.
+An edge connecting vertices u and v is often denoted as {u,v} or simply uv.
+* **Adjacent Vertices:** Two vertices are adjacent if there is an edge connecting them.
+* **Incident:** An edge is incident to a vertex if the vertex is one of the endpoints of the edge.
+* **Degree (of a vertex):** The number of edges incident to a vertex.
+In a directed graph, we have in-degree (number of edges pointing to the vertex) and out-degree (number of edges pointing away from the vertex).
+In an undirected graph, it's simply the number of edges connected to the vertex.
+* **Path:** A sequence of vertices where consecutive vertices are connected by an edge.
+* **Cycle:** A path that starts and ends at the same vertex, with no other vertex repeated.
+* **Connected Graph:** An undirected graph where there is a path between any two vertices.
+* **Complete Graph:** A graph where every pair of vertices is connected by an edge.
+A complete graph with n vertices is denoted as K<sub>n</sub>.
+* **Subgraph:** A graph whose vertices and edges are subsets of another graph.
+* **Tree:** A connected graph with no cycles.

+**2. Types of Graphs:**

+Beyond the basic types already mentioned, there are many specialized graph types, including:

+* **Weighted Graphs:** Graphs where edges have associated weights (e.g., representing distance, cost, or capacity).
+* **Bipartite Graphs:** Graphs whose vertices can be divided into two disjoint sets such that every edge connects a vertex in one set to a vertex in the other set.
+* **Planar Graphs:** Graphs that can be drawn on a plane without any edges crossing.

+**3. Applications:**

+Graph theory finds applications in a wide range of fields, including:

+* **Computer Science:** Network routing, data structures, algorithm design, social network analysis.
+* **Engineering:**  Circuit design, transportation networks, structural analysis.
+* **Biology:**  Modeling biological networks (e.g., protein-protein interaction networks).
+* **Social Sciences:**  Social network analysis, modeling relationships between individuals or groups.
+* **Chemistry:**  Representing molecular structures.
+* **Operations Research:**  Scheduling, resource allocation.

+**4. Further Study:**

+This introduction only scratches the surface.
+Further study involves exploring concepts like:

+* **Graph algorithms:**  Algorithms for finding paths, cycles, connected components, minimum spanning trees, etc. (e.g., Dijkstra's algorithm, breadth-first search, depth-first search, Kruskal's algorithm).
+* **Graph coloring:**  Assigning colors to vertices or edges such that no adjacent vertices or edges have the same color.
+* **Network flows:**  Modeling the flow of resources through a network.
+* **Graph isomorphism:**  Determining if two graphs are structurally the same.

+This introduction provides a foundation for understanding graph theory.
+To delve deeper, consider exploring textbooks, online courses, and research papers on the subject.